-In Konami's Noah's Ark, entire wildlife except the selected 7 animals whom you must rescue, don't greet you well.
+In Konami's Noah's Ark, the entire wildlife except the selected 7 animals whom you must rescue don't greet you well.
 The animals include giant snails, spiders, giant frogs, penguins, fish, jellyfish, birds, scorpions, giant Asteroids Monster lizards, kangaroos, ostriches and dolphins.
 A lot of them can shoot projectiles at you.

 Other enemies are weirder like water plugs, deadly ice cubes, flying tigers, squares that fall from the sky, volcanic debris and mummies.
 Some hazards too like spikeballs and cacti that is deadly on touch.

 There are also indigenous people like Native Americans, Romans, Aborigines, Inuits (who are surprisingly on Antarctica), Incas and Japanese.
 Some who use magic against you.